cloudify-cosmo/claw/docs/index.rst

 contain credentials, etc...)

-The next sections go into details showing how ``claw`` may be useful simplifying your day to day interactions with Cloudify.
+The next sections go into details showing how ``claw`` may be useful in simplifying your day to day interactions with Cloudify.